 Product pages are super important because they are the conversion page.

-To make it easier for you to optimize your product pages, have a system in place on how to write your product title, product descriptions, etc.
+To make it easier for you to optimise your product pages, have a system in place on how to write your product title, product descriptions, etc.

 Ideally, you have to include every bit of detail of your product, such as: